 - Spot metering and zoomed camera view

-- Reading exposure data of any photo from the gallery
+- You can see the exposure data for any photo in the gallery

-In all, this light meter app is far more extensive than the Pocket Light Meter and for a third of the price.
-With multiple 5 star reviews, if you’re going to buy a light meter app – this would be the product for you.
+This light meter app is far more comprehensive than the Pocket Light Meter app and comes for a third of the price.
+With multiple 5-star reviews, if you’re going to buy a light meter app, this is a great choice.

-The app works by collecting light intensity data with a click of a button.
+The app works by collecting light-intensity data with the click of a button.
 It features:

 - Realtime measurements

-This application has multiple positive reviews and responses.
+This application has multiple positive reviews.
 It’s relatively simple like the Pocket Light Meter.
-Since the product is free, test it out and see if the simple interface and easy to use settings will work for you.
+Since the product is free, test it out and see if the simple interface and easy-to-use settings work for you.

-The Lumu Power app delivers color temperature, illuminance, spot, ambient, and flash exposure metering.
+The Lumu Light Meter app boasts color temperature, illuminance, spot, ambient, and flash exposure metering.
+It’s handy to have around if you’re getting started with flash photography.
 The features of this application and hardware combo include:

-- Parameters of exposure, f-stop, ISO, Ev, and lux.
+- Exposure, f-stop, ISO, Ev, and lux parameters

 - Contrast values